betweenthetape/downhillr/README.md

 - `world_cup_25_elite_men_timed_training`: Elite Men's timed training results from each round of the 2025 Mountain Bike World Cup
 - `world_cup_25_elite_women_results`: Elite Women's results from the each round of the 2025 UCI Mountain Bike World Cup
 - `world_cup_25_elite_women_timed_training`: Elite Women's timed training results from each round of the 2025 Mountain Bike World Cup
+- `world_championships_25`: Results from all categories from the 2025 Mountain Bike World Championships

 ```r
 > downhillr::world_cup_24_elite_men_results